EmbySupport/Emby.Docs/Metadata-manager.md

 ![](images/server/metadatamanager6.png)

+> [!TIP]
+> Tags can also be used for custom Cinema Intro trailers.
+Simply add a tag to each movie/episode such as "HomeMovies".
+Then you configure a path in Custom Intros for a Custom Codecs directory and add a movie with a tag (done externally) of "HomeMovies".
+This allows Emby to display your custom Intro for any movie tagged with the same name.

 ## Subtitles

 For your movies and TV shows, the metadata manager is the place to manage subtitles .
 You can see which subtitles you have, whether they are graphical or text, and what languages the subtitles are in.